Rwanda · Close Protection & Executive Security

 Bodyguard Hire

-Close protection officers for corporate investors, development sector principals, and conference attendees visiting Kigali for major business and diplomatic events.
+Close protection officers for corporate investors, development sector principals, and conference attendees at Kigali's major business and diplomatic events.

 Executive Protection

-Full security details for senior executives attending Commonwealth Heads of Government meetings, African Union summits held in Kigali, and major investment conferences.
+Full security details for senior executives attending Commonwealth Heads of Government meetings, African Union summits, and major investment conferences in Kigali.

 Security Drivers

-Vetted drivers for Kigali International Airport transfers, city movement, and travel to Akagera, Volcanoes National Park, and the DRC border areas for sector-specific visits.
+Vetted drivers for Kigali International Airport transfers, city movement, and travel to Akagera, Volcanoes National Park, and DRC border areas.

 Residential Security